2021 Liechtenstein general election: Results

 The VU and FBP both received 35.9% of the vote.
 The result was close between the top two parties with the VU initially reported to have received just 23 votes more than the FBP; in later results, the gap was marginally wider at 42 votes.
 The FBP result was a slight improvement on their 2017 performance when they received 35.2% of the vote, while the VU increased their vote share from 33.7%.
 Both the VU and FBP won ten seats, an increase from eight and nine respectively.
-The FBP and VU will be called upon to form a coalition to govern the country as they had before the election.
-With both parties tied on ten seats, it was not clear which party leader would be elected prime minister.
-The Independents saw their share fall from 18.4% to just 4.2% and failed to win a seat, a reduction of five on their 2017 result.
 The Free List received 12.9% of the vote, a moderate increase from their 12.7% in 2017, and kept their representation at three seats which made them the third-largest party in the Landtag.
 The new party, Democrats for Liechtenstein received 11.1% of the vote and won two seats.

 A total of 15,901 ballots were cast, resulting in a 78% voter turnout.
 The vast majority (97%) of ballots were cast by post.
 The results were described by local media as some of the most exciting in recent history.